Introduction to Monterey Furniture

 Joinery: The joinery includes mortise and tenon.

-Upholstery: The upholstery for the bottom seat is a solid foam core with a polyester case.
+Upholstery: The upholstery for the bottom seat is down pillow with inserted solid foam or a solid foam core with a polyester case.
 The cushion is a down-filled linen bag.
 The support is authentic hand-strung rope.

 Stain Choices: Stain choices are Old Red, Old Wood, Old Wood Light, Smokey Maple, Spanish Green, and Straw Ivory.